 1. Set your intentions clearly

 The goal is to provide a secure space for every person to share their experience, whatever it is, not to fix or solve anything.
 All feelings, concerns, hopes or anxieties are welcome.
 This is a time to share questions and concerns and to provide an opportunity for everyone to ask for support.

 2. Create a container

-Set up dedicated time, at least 60-90 minutes, to have this talk.
+Set up dedicated time to have this talk, at least 60 to 90 minutes,.
 Make sure everyone is expected to join and participate.
-If you’re a leader, express how important this conversation is and support your team to clear their calendars.
+If you're a leader, express how important this conversation is and support your team to clear their calendars.
 This works great on video conferencing technology to ensure everyone is physically safe.

 3. Prepare facilitators & groups

 You should start together in a large group and then break into groups of about six to eight to for conversation, so prepare your breakout groups carefully.

 If you have a high-trust environment where employees can have respectful conversations about tough topics, then less structure will be needed.